theGreatWhiteShark/mensacard-hack/cordova/README.md

+# Features

+The sole feature of this app is to make a dumb of the NFC event raised by the phone's NFC reader.

+Sorry, but my phone (Huawei ALE-L21) was unfortunately not able to do anything else.

 # Installation

 To save some space of my Github account, I didn't provided the platform bindings of Cordova.
 In order to get the app running on your device, you have to add the Android platform yourself.